-Since all of the above is part of the free service, there’s little risk in trying it out to see if it works with you.
+Since all of the above is part of the free service, there’s little risk in trying it out to see if it fits your needs.

 Cleo Reviews by Members

 The general vibe online is that people like the free version of the software, but reviews show that the subscription service leaves a lot to be desired.

-Wonderful app, always there when I need it!!.. has helped save me from the unknown, 3 or 4 times… Although I had to gain badges to get advance once, but otherwise I’m big fan, big fan!!
+“Wonderful app, always there when I need it!!.. has helped save me from the unknown, 3 or 4 times… Although I had to gain badges to get advance once, but otherwise I’m big fan, big fan!!”

-Derek, on Google Play Store
+– Derek, on Google Play Store

-Very frustrating.
+“Very frustrating.
 Paid for plus but it won’t tell me why I don’t qualify for an advance.
 I had an account before and had no problems with advances.
-Now the app stinks.
+Now the app stinks.”

-Rebecca, on Google Play Store
+– Rebecca, on Google Play Store

 Final Review: Is Cleo Worth It?